mtrop-godaddy/ga-auto-release-testing/README.md

 branch which contains 10+ commits and only one release will be created for all of them.

-The workflow will increment the `patch` version by default if none of the commit messages being pushed into the `main` branch contains version specific annotations.
+The workflow will increment the `patch` version by default if none of the commit messages being pushed into the `main` branch contain a version specific annotations.

 Supported annotations are:
 * `[release-manual]` - will skip the tagging and release creation, the release must then be created